busoc/transmit/README.md

 ### table [certificate]

-* pem-file: path to a pem encoded certificate
+* pem-file: path to a PEM encoded certificate
-* key-file: path to a pem encoded certificate key
+* key-file: path to a PEM encoded certificate key
 * cert-auth: list of certificates to be used to verify server certificate
-* insecure: verify the server certificate chain and its hostname
+* insecure: verify the server certificate chain and its host name

 ### table [[route]]

-* id:
+* id: a number used to identify the remote route where transmit will forward the incoming stream.
+If not set or set to 0, the port number of the source address will be used.
-* ip:
+* ip: address (host:port) where to listen for incoming packets

 ### configuration example